 Urgent casework (Dealt with as soon as practically possible).
 We define ‘Urgent casework’ as time critical.
 An example of this would include impending homelessness cases.

-Standard casework (1-10 working days).
+Standard casework (up to 10 working days).
 We define ‘Standard casework’ as important casework that isn’t time sensitive.
 An example of this could be a longstanding housing complaint.

 An example of casework and parliamentary activity this year

 We support 8,000 individual casework requests each year on a wide range of issues ranging from local services to huge national and international issues.

 Who can we help?

 We only accept casework from verified constituents living in Oldham West & Royton.
 If you send emails or letters and do not provide a confirmation address initially or when asked, or it you do not live in the constituency you would usually not receive a response.